 What is Condensation and How Does it Form?

-However, before we explain all that, we first want to define condensation.
-So what is condensation and what causes condensation?
-Basically it is when water, which is already in the air, settles on a colder surface and makes it damp or wet.
-Over time this moisture can lead to damage by peeling paint off windows, and walls.
-This window in Bath, Somerset was in a house we were called to a few years ago, it was fitted with metal windows which are notorious for condensation, and you can see what happened to the paintwork!
+This window in Bath, Somerset in the image below was in a house we were called to a few years ago, it was fitted with metal windows which are notorious for condensation, and you can see what happened to the paintwork!

-The damp conditions also encourage the growth of mould spores which thrive in these moist places.
-This often leads to black sooty mould on windows, but you might also notice mould on walls, and even on curtains, where condensation has been allowed to build up over time.
+The damp conditions also encourage the growth of mould spores which thrive in these damp and moist places.
+This then leads to black mould growth on windows, walls and even on curtains, where condensation has been allowed to build up over time.

-Once the air is saturated with water vapour (at any given temperature) it will deposit beads of water (condensation) onto any surface that is cold enough.
+Once the air is saturated with water vapour (at any given temperature) it will deposit beads of water (condensation) onto any surface that is cold enough for it to condense.
 The temperature of the surface at which this moisture will form is called the ‘dew point’.
-(For an example, take a cold glass bottle out of the fridge, and it will soon become wet.
-When the weather is hot the condensation can literally run off the bottle).

 If this happens in the home….
 It’s called condensation.

-These symptoms are listed in the order they are most likely to occur.
+The main symptoms of condensation below are listed in the order they are most likely to occur.
 In other words, in the places most at risk of condensation forming and the way the condensation affects that area.

 - Window condensation – Beads of water on windows